TechRadar Verdict

 PDF OCR was startlingly accurate - ‘reading’ text in a PDF and exporting it to a .TXT file.
 The formatting may not match what’s on the page, but the content itself was precise.
 Depending on the amount of ‘unreadable’ images you have in the document, wait times will vary.

-Also available is Image Candy, the company’s free online image editor and converter.
-Like PDF Candy, it has a good selection of tools, such as removing backgrounds, watermarking images, and even generating memes.
-Using it is just as easy as its document management suite.
+Also available are Image Candy and Video Candy, the company’s free online image editor and video editor respectively.
+Like PDF Candy, these editors have a good selection of tools, such as removing backgrounds, watermarking images, and even generating memes, on the image side of things, or changing speed, adding music or even creating a slideshow, with the video editor.
+Using them is just as easy as its document management suite.

 PDF Candy: Scorecard